 Back in 2015, McCabe’s wife, Jill, ran unsuccessfully for a seat in the Virginia state senate.
 A PAC affiliated with then-Virginia Gov. Terry McAuliffe moved almost $500,000 to her campaign.

-Earlier this month, The Washington Post reported that days after firing FBI Director James Comey, Trump met with McCabe at the White House and asked the acting director who he had voted for in the 2016 presidential race
+Earlier this month, The Washington Post reported that days after firing FBI Director James Comey, Trump met with McCabe at the White House and asked the acting director who he had voted for in the 2016 presidential race.
+(Trump has said he never asked McCabe about his vote.)
+That echoed congressional testimony from Comey in which he said Trump had asked him for total loyalty during a meeting early in his presidency.

 On Monday, White House press secretary Sarah Sanders said that “the President stands by his previous comments,” adding: “The President wasn’t part of this decision-making process” that led to McCabe’s removal.
 (Ask yourself whether, based on Trump’s tweets, the FBI knew where the President stood on McCabe.
 Right.
 Thought so.)